SDShooter/MonteyCarloHall/README.md

-# MonteyCarloHall
+# MontyCarloHall

-Simple project that demonstrates the odds of the classic Montey Hall problem.
+Simple project that demonstrates the odds of the classic Monty Hall problem.
 Written in Blazor.